 Unconditional Cash Transfers in Kenya

-Programs designed to alleviate poverty often focus on delivering goods or services (e.g. productive assets, training, bed nets, etc.) or capital conditional on certain outcomes to poor households.
+Programs designed to alleviate poverty often focus on delivering goods or services (e.g. productive assets, training, bed nets, etc.) or capital conditional on certain behaviors to poor households.
 While these types of programs may be effective in achieving specific goals, they do not provide poor households with the choice and flexibility of allocating resources to meet the needs they find most pressing.
-An alternative approach to delivering support in kind is to simply give money to poor households.
+An alternative approach to delivering support in-kind is to simply give money to poor households.
 However, this approach is sometimes received with skepticism, as there is no guarantee that money will be spent to achieve the specific impacts that donors desire.
-This evaluation will study what happens when poor families are given cash without any stipulations.
+This evaluation studied what happened when poor families were given cash without any stipulations.

-This study takes place in Kenya, a country at the forefront of the mobile money revolution.
+This study took place in Kenya, a country at the forefront of the mobile money revolution.
 Since the launch of M-PESA, a mobile-phone based transfer service, in 2007, Kenya has become the country with most extensive retail payment network.
 GiveDirectly is a non-profit organization that leverages the low costs of mobile money to deliver cash transfers to poor households, reducing the cost of delivery to only 10 percent of each donated dollar.
-Beneficiaries receive donated money on their SIM cards and can visit a local M-PESA agent to exchange the mobile credit for cash.
+Beneficiaries receive donated money on SIM cards and can visit a local M-PESA agent to exchange the mobile credit for cash.
 Residents in the area of Rarieda, where the study took place, generally live on an average of approximately 1 US dollar per day, and 64 percent of those surveyed said they did not have enough food in their house for the next day.

-Households are eligible for the unconditional cash transfer program if they have homes constructed entirely from non-solid materials (mud, grass, etc).
+Households were eligible for the unconditional cash transfer program if they had roofs constructed from non-solid materials (mud, grass, etc).
 Study villages in the Rarieda district of Kenya were randomly assigned to a treatment or pure comparison group.
 GiveDirectly identified 1,000 eligible households in treatment villages.
-Within treatment villages, 500 eligible households are then randomly assigned to receive unconditional cash transfers.
-These households will then be compared to 500 control households in the same villages, which do not receive transfers.
-In addition, the 500 control households will be compared with 250 households in pure comparison villages to identify any spillover effects of the intervention.
-All study households receive a baseline survey before randomization, while pure control households where surveyed only at endline.
+Within treatment villages, 500 eligible households were then randomly assigned to receive unconditional cash transfers.
+These households were compared to 500 control households in the same villages, which did not receive transfers.
+In addition, the 500 control households were compared with 500 households in pure comparison villages to identify any spillover effects of the intervention.
+Study households in treatment villages received a baseline survey before randomization, while pure control households where surveyed only at endline.